 You expect them to stay focused and not get distracted.
 But did you know that there are times when distraction can benefit your toddler to concentrate even better?

 Distraction can be used as a discipline tool if your toddler has been acting out, gets unusually cranky, or their little mind gets stuck in a rut.
 If you’re asking yourself, ‘How do I divert my child’s mind?’ or ‘How do I redirect my toddler’s bad behavior?’, look no further.

-Because in this article, we’re going to explore if distraction can help your child and if it does, in what situations you should be using the techniques.
+Because in this article, we’re going to explore if distraction can help your child and, if it does, in what situations you should use the techniques.

 I’m also going to give you some great distraction strategies and tips that work especially well for toddlers.

 Does Distraction Help Your Child?

 Distraction is one of the most powerful discipline tools for toddlers.
 The other two are supervision and redirection.
 Since your child may not be old enough to understand the concept of cause and effect yet, saying ‘no’ doesn’t impact them much.